 Whilst this has been happening, we’ve seen the rise of conscious capitalist organisations and brands that have been built upon purpose and sustainability.
 Patagonia and Wholefoods have shown how conscious growth is possible and viable, even if somewhat reluctantly.
 And through his research on “Firms of Endearment”, Rajendra Sisodia demonstrates how such businesses are outperforming the S&P 500 with eight times the returns to investors.

 CSR has now evolved to ESG – environmental, social and governance.
-More organisations are aiming towards the Triple bottom line – planet, people and profit.
-And we’re seeing governance frameworks such as Shared Value and B-Corp and Doughnut Economics be adopted by organisations.
+We’re seeing governance frameworks such as Shared Value and B-Corp and new models such as Doughnut Economics be adopted by organisations.
+More organisations are aiming towards the Triple bottom line – people, planet and profit – the quadruple bottom line – purpose, people, planet and profit, with some shifts from the idea of profit to prosperity.
+From do less harm to do more good to net zero to net positive.
 All shifting the way organisations pursue growth – for the benefit not to detriment of other stakeholders, including customers and employees, partners and suppliers, investors, community and the environment.

 Sustainability Strategy Alignment